GK-Hynes/Reference-VS-Copy/README.md

 ### Arrays

 Arrays work differently.
-If you create an array, then set a second array to equal it, then chage the second array, the original array will be updated.
+If you create an array, then set a second array to equal it and chage the second array, the original array will be updated.

-This is because the second array is an array is an array reference, not an array copy.
+This is because the second array is an array reference, not an array copy.
 They both point to the same array.

 ```js
 const players = ["Wes", "Sarah", "Ryan", "Poppy"];